cocos/cocos-docs/en/advanced-topics/ui-auto-batch.md

 ***Best practices of static texture merge***

-Since the size of the texture is limited by different platforms, the maximum size is preferably controlled within 2048 * 2048.
+Since the size of the texture is limited by different platforms, the maximum size is preferably controlled within 2048 *2048.
 In this way, the space of a single atlas is limited, and in order to avoid the problem that the loading is slow with the large atlas resources when the UI interface is opened.
 Usually, the image resource used by a single UI interface is put into a same folder and create an automatic atlas for the folder, which ensures that the texture image resources used by the same interface are consistent.
-The size of the auto atlas is best viewed through the preview function of the editor, and adjusted according to the blank space to use the optimal size, reducing unnecessary space waste to consuming memory.
+If the size of Auto Atlas is large, but the current scene actually uses only a small part of the scatter, it may also cause **waste**, resulting in increased game load time and increased memory usage.
+In this case, static texture merge is not used, and dynamic mapping by the engine may be a better choice.
 The preview function of the Auto Atlas is as shown below:

 ![Auto Atlas Preview](./ui-auto-batch/auto-atlas.png)